UNESCO Chair on Heritage Futures

 Heritage futures are concerned with the roles of heritage in managing the relations between present and future societies, e.g. through anticipation, planning, and prefiguration.

 As we move into the future, the biggest challenge of sustainable heritage management is how to make heritage absorb changes while continuing to provide benefits for human societies.
-The most important question of conservation is therefore not how much heritage of any one period may or may not survive intact into the future but what historical legacy, which we construct and leave behind, will come to benefit future generations the most.
+The most important question of conservation is therefore not how much heritage may survive intact into the future, but what historical legacy, which we construct and leave behind, will come to benefit future generations the most.

 Animation: What are Heritage Futures and why do they matter?